You won’t believe some of the people on this list of successful high school and college dropouts.

 - Jake Nickell, co-founder, and CEO of Threadless.com.
-Did not graduate from college.
+He did not graduate from college.

 - James Cameron, Oscar-winning director, screenwriter, and producer.
 Dropped out of college.

 - Jay Van Andel, the billionaire co-founder of Amway.
-Never attended college.
+He never attended college.

 - Jeffrey Kalmikoff, co-founder and chief creative officer of Threadless.com.
-Did not graduate from college.
+He did not graduate from college.